kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Rate_Limiting_API_with_Redis/README.md

       - redis
 ```

 When we use `docker compose up`, several things happen.
 First, it creates a network named `app_default`.
-Next, builds the `redis` container from the latest Redis image on Docker Hub, and attaches it to `app_default`.
-Then, it builds the `web` container from our Dockerfile, and attaches it to `app_default`.
+Then, builds the `redis` container from the latest Redis image on Docker Hub, and attaches it to `app_default`.
+Finally, it builds the `web` container from our Dockerfile, and attaches it to `app_default`.
 Now, the application is running on `localhost:5000`.

 Here's how everything works together: